 I care enough about participation to make it part of the grade.
 It may be a small part, but it's definitely been known to tip the balance from a B+ grade to an A-, so please don't neglect it.
 This is necessarily subjective, because I am judging both the quantity and quality of your participation, but the calibration is pretty straightforward.
 It's a 5-point scale, and if you regularly ask relevant questions, volunteer answers (even if they're wrong!), and help make the class discussion interesting, you'll get 5 out of 5 points.
 If you show up to class prepared and contribute to the conversation every couple of classes, you'll get 3 out of 5 points.
 If you are regularly sitting in class but participating rarely or not at all, you'll get 1 point for showing up.
 If you don't show up consistently, you'll get zero.

 There will probably be some extra credit offered, either within assignments or as extra assignments.
-I will also offer extra credit, worth 25% of a homework, for attending the Computational Linguistics Colloquium and turning in a one-page summary/discussion of the talk.
+I will also offer extra credit, worth 25% of a homework, for attending the Computational Linguistics Colloquium and turning in a one-page writeup of the talk.
 (I'd prefer to post these on Piazza so the whole class can benefit, but it's ok if you'd prefer not to.)
 The summary must contain (a) a summary of what the talk was about, and (b) some discussion that shows you actually gave the talk some attention and thought, e.g. your opinions, how the talk relates to material in the class, possible applications of what you heard, etc. Writeups that just list what the speaker talked about ("The speaker talked about X. Then she talked about Y.") will receive no credit.
 If there are other talks for which you'd like to do this, e.g. NACS or Linguistics colloquium talks that are relevant for the class, ask me ahead of time and I'm happy to consider it, along with other possibilities if you have a legitimate schedule conflict that prevents your attending the CLIP Colloquium.
 There are eight or more talks per semester, and homeworks are 45% of your course grade, so attending these talks is a ridiculously easy way to boost your grade in the class.

 CS MS comps.
 MS comp grades for all students are the same as their final course grade.
 You really need to pay attention to this, because for CS there is a huge difference between a B+ and an A-.